marcellodibello/ASU/README.md

 # Job Market Materials

-## UCSD -  Data Ethics - Assistant Professor Position
+## ASU -  Assistant Professor Position

 ## Marcello Di Bello

-Hello -- I had a great time talking with faculty members and graduate students in the department of philosophy and at HDSI.
-In response to your questions about my research and teaching,  I thought it would be a good idea to consolidate the relevant information in one single page.
+ASU - Assistant Professor Position - AOS: open with a focus on emerging technologies and human futures from within any of the subfields of philosophy, including theoretical, social, and normative approaches

 # Research projects